Document

 The amounts that are deductible as remuneration or interest in the hands of the firm under Section 40(b) are taxable for the partner receiving those amounts under the head "Profit from Business/Profession."
 However, if the amount is disallowed in the hands of the firm, it is exempt in the hands of the partner.

-No TDS (Tax Deducted at Source) needs to be deducted by the partnership firm on salary or interest paid or credited to a partner.
+The partnership firm does not need to deduct TDS (Tax Deducted at Source) on salary or interest paid or credited to a partner.
 TDS is not required even if such salary or remuneration is taxable in the hands of the partner.

 Share of Profit

-Share of Profit is the percentage of profit distributed among partners; irrespective of whether working or sleeping partner.
+Share of Profit is the percentage of profit distributed among partners, regardless of whether they are working or sleeping partners.
 The partners mutually decide on the ratio in which they will share profits.
 If the Partnership Deed does not specify the ratio, the profits can be distributed equally among them.

-This ratio is not just applicable to profit sharing, it also applies when partners need to divide losses.
+This ratio applies not only to profit sharing but also when partners need to divide losses.
 The entire profit need not be distributed among partners.
-A part of the profit can be kept separate for the purpose of reserve and surplus.
+A part of the profit can be kept separate for reserve and surplus.

-Irrespective of you being a working or sleeping partner, the share of profit received is exempt from tax under Section 10(2A) of the Income Tax Act.
+Irrespective of whether you are a working or sleeping partner, the share of profit received is exempt from tax under Section 10(2A) of the Income Tax Act.

 Is interest on a partner’s capital taxable?